YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 Note that a typical application should not need to call :code:`ydb_exit()`, but should instead just terminate with a call to :code:`exit()` which will perform any cleanup needed by YottaDB.

+:code:`ydb_exit()` returns :code:`YDB_OK` on success, and a positive non-zero value on error.

+If an external call attempts to call :code:`ydb_exit()`, a - :code:`YDB_ERR_INVYDBEXIT` error is returned, since YottaDB is required to remain operational even after the external call returns.
+For information about this error, see `INVYDBEXIT <https://docs.yottadb.com/MessageRecovery/errors.html#invydbexit>`_ in the Messages and Recovery Procedures guide.

+:code:`ydb_exit()` can be used with both the Simple API and threaded Simple API.

 .. _ydb_file_id_free():
 .. _ydb_file_id_free_t():